gwleuverink/lockdown/readme.md

 ```

 **The database driver**

 The database driver stores all your users in the database.
 Passwords are hashed so it's a little more secure.

+Before you can do anythin you need to publish lockdown's migration file and migrate the database:

+`php artisan vendor:publish --tag="lockdown:migrations"` & `php artisan migrate`

 Same as the config driver you can create as many guards to check against as many groups of users you'd like.